 Our Recommended Providers

 Overall, we think it’s worth getting a quote from CNA National Warranty if you are in the market for an extended warranty for your new or used car.
 However, since CNA National Warranty services are sold only through dealers, this may or may not be an option for everyone.
-If you would like to buy your extended warranty independently of your dealer, we recommend choosing a highly rated provider like Endurance, CarShield, or CARCHEX.
+If you would like to buy your extended warranty independently of your dealer, we recommend choosing a highly rated provider like Endurance, CARCHEX, or Protect My Car.

 A car is one of the biggest purchases you can make, and it deserves the best protection you can get.
 Always shop around for the best price and the best coverage, and get multiple quotes before you sign the contract.